CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - While getattr and setattr are still in development the service monitor will use the `read` syscall on a file descriptor pointing to a scheme containing the desired data.
 When the service recieves this request it finds the scheme associated with that fd and transparently calls read on that particular scheme.
 The requested data is written to the buffer passed to read for processing.

-- The `write` syscall can be used to modify particular managment sub-schemes.
+- The `write` syscall can be used to modify particular management sub-schemes.
 ex:
 ```rust
 let child_scheme = libredox::call::open(service.scheme_path.clone(), O_RDWR, 0).expect("failed to open chld scheme");